makemusicday/gemini-api-docs/src/general.rst

 .. note::
   There are a few endpoints that respond with ``204 No Content`` and have no response payload upon success.
-Specifically, those convenience endpoints that are toggling a boolean flag on a record.
+Specifically, those convenience endpoints that are toggling a boolean flag on a record or deleting a record.

 Automatic Notifications